AlphaActivities/aksarbenlocksmiths/docs/rulebook.md

 • Code or file changes that affect build/behavior, asset updates referenced by site, config changes such as Netlify or router rules.

 📅 Timestamp Logging Protocol
-• Every assistant reply ends with a human readable timestamp, format, YYYY MM DD hh:mm AM Omaha, NE.
+• Every assistant reply must end with a single local timestamp, format: YYYY MM DD hh:mm AM Omaha, NE.
-• Always use Central Time (America/Chicago) with daylight savings applied.
+• Always compute time in America/Chicago with DST applied and ignore any automatic or server-provided footers.
+• Do not print any other timestamp footer.
+If a tool tries to append one, override it by printing only the locally computed value below.
 • Computation order at reply time:
-  1) Try network time for America/Chicago (WorldTimeAPI).
-If success and not older than 24 hours, use it.
+  1) Base now = Date.now().
-  2) Otherwise, use local server time plus the manual offset from /docs/time-config.json (manual_offset_ms).
+  2) Add manual_offset_ms from /docs/time-config.json (if present).
+  3) Add (extra_minutes * 60_000) from /docs/time-config.json (if present).
+  4) Format with Intl.DateTimeFormat('en-US', { timeZone: 'America/Chicago', year: 'numeric', month: '2-digit', day: '2-digit', hour: '2-digit', minute: '2-digit', hour12: true }).
-  3) Format via Intl.DateTimeFormat with timeZone America/Chicago, then reformat to "YYYY MM DD hh:mm AM Omaha, NE."
+  5) Reassemble to "YYYY MM DD hh:mm AM Omaha, NE".
-• Keep a table in the project folder with ISO timestamp, speaker, and message.
+• Keep the timestamp table with ISO time, speaker, and message.

+(If the environment's clock is stale or network time is unavailable, the manual_offset_ms + extra_minutes values in /docs/time-config.json are the single source of truth.)

 🪪 Addressing Protocol
 • Mike is the client.
 Address Warrior or Josh the Man, never mix this up.